-All Garden School families in pre-kindergarten and above are required to participate in the Bond Endowment Fund Program by making a one-time contribution of $2,000.00 to the School.
-These monies are held by Garden School and are refundable upon graduation or separation from the school under certain conditions.
+All Garden School families in Kindergarten and above are required to participate in the Bond Endowment Fund Program by making a one-time contribution of $2,000.00 to the School.
+These monies are held by Garden School in a non-interest bearing account and are refundable upon graduation or separation from the school under certain conditions.

 Garden School offers a breakfast and a lunch program payable on a daily basis, by the semester or by the year.